gighive/gighive/docs/README.md

   * viewer: Viewers can view media files, but can't upload.
   * uploader: Uploaders can upload and view media files.
   * admin: Admin can view and upload files and change passwords.
-- Default password set in $GIGHIVE_HOME/ansible/inventories/group_vars files should be changed.
+- Default passwords are set in $GIGHIVE_HOME/ansible/inventories/group_vars/gighive.yml and should be changed.
 - Admin utility: a page for the admins to reset default password in GUI as well.

 ---